ArkaSaha/Opinion-Vote/README.md

 # Opinion-Vote

-This repository contains the code and data used in the experiments of our ICDE 2023 paper titled _"Voting-based Opinion Maximization"_.
+This repository contains the code and data used in the experiments of the ICDE 2023 paper titled _"Voting-based Opinion Maximization"_ by Arkaprava Saha, Xiangyu Ke, Arijit Khan and Laks V.S.
+Lakshmanan.

 ## Data